qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Inlining a local variable can turn it into a temporary value that's dropped early, thus cause issues with borrow checker.

 There is also a feature called **reborrow**.
-Normally mutable reference `&mut T` can only be moved and cannot be copied.
-But reborrow can sometimes allow you to use a mutable reference twice.
+Normally mutable borrow `&mut T` can only be moved and cannot be copied.
+But reborrow can sometimes allow you to use a mutable borrow twice.

 Reborrow [haibane_tenshi's blog - Obscure Rust: reborrowing is a half-baked feature](https://haibane-tenshi.github.io/rust-reborrowing/) extracting variable makes reborrow not working